The Incredible Shrinking Woman

 Praise for The Incredible Shrinking Woman:

-"With profound vulnerability, insightfulness, and lyricism, Athena Dixon has produced—essay by essay, paragraph by paragraph, sentence by sentence—a beautiful book about the body and desire, depression and survival, loneliness and love.
-We are so lucky that The Incredible Shrinking Woman exists."
+"With profound vulnerability, insightfulness, and lyricism, Athena Dixon has produced—essay by essay, paragraph by paragraph, sentence by sentence—a beautiful book about the body and desire, depression and survival, loneliness and love."

 —Jeannie Vanasco, author of Things We Didn’t Talk About When I Was a Girl

-"Elegant in its prose, the strength of The Incredible Shrinking Woman lies in its unflinching depiction of what it means to be Black, fat, and female in America.
-We follow Athena Dixon from small town to big city in a collection that expands the personal into the universal.
-Dixon’s haunting words will echo long after you close the final page, demanding to be fully seen, understood, and cherished."
+"Elegant in its prose, the strength of The Incredible Shrinking Woman lies in its unflinching depiction of what it means to be Black, fat, and female in America.”

 —Lara Lillibridge, author of Girlish: Growing Up in a Lesbian Home

-"The Incredible Shrinking Woman is an origin story for Black girls from small towns who dreamed of being cool when reality didn’t feel like enough.
-Coming of age in the security of anonymity found behind a computer screen, Athena explores the desire to be seen, and understood exposing her beating heart in passages flecked with poetry and steeped in a raw quiet intimacy."
+"An origin story for Black girls from small towns who dreamed of being cool when reality didn’t feel like enough.
+Coming of age in the security of anonymity found behind a computer screen, Athena explores the desire to be seen and understood, exposing her beating heart in passages flecked with poetry and steeped in a raw quiet intimacy."

 —Cija Jefferson, author of Sonic Memories and Other Essays

 "These profound and insightful essays dive deep into the fundamental questions we all struggle with: what kind of person am I supposed to be, and how do I become that person?
-Whether she is discussing her search for love in the early days of AOL chat rooms, or the challenge of overcoming a divorce and restarting her life, Athena Dixon fearlessly explores the struggle to balance her professional and personal ambitions with her desire to disappear, especially within the context of a culture that is hostile to Black women.
-This is a smart, funny, and vulnerable book from a writer everyone will be talking about soon.
+This is a smart, funny, and vulnerable book from a writer everyone will be talking about soon."

-—Tom McAllister, author of How to Be Safe
+—Tom McAlister, author of How to Be Safe

 —Beth Nguyen, author of Stealing Buddha’s Dinner